KATHY SMITH - 1971

 Regular team member Pat Eason did not make the team that year through injury, being replaced as it was by Peggy Davis, a North London team mate of Kathy's.
 Kathy would skate in three out of four events with a top ten finish in the 500 metres time trial.

 1972 was another lean year for skating in general.
-There was no British, World or European Championships that year and very few domestic events.
+There were no British, World or European Championships that year and very few domestic events.
 The mass closing down of the roller rinks meant that domestic skating had to move outdoors.
 It was a poor time for speed skating in Great Britain with races now being held on car parks, roads or even motor racing circuits, sometimes having to piggy back off other sporting events.

 In 1973 the European Championships were to be held in Grenoble, France.
 Kathy, like always, had been training hard and was working towards another British team selection, however, fortune once again was not on her side.
 During one of the team trials and eventual selection, Kathy's son, Colin, developed a severe case of measles.
 Putting her family first she was unable to attend the trials and as a result was not considered for selection despite having taken yet another bronze medal in the 500 metres British Championship earlier that year and second place in the relay.
 It was a testing time for Kathy but she knuckled down and made sure she was ready for Italy in 1974.

 As expected, Kathy once again made the British team for a third time in 1974.
-The European Championships were held in San Benedetto del Tronto, Italy but the regular British team manager, Bob Halford, was unavailable and as a result Dennis Cousins stepped in to take charge.
+The European Championships were held in San Benedetto del Tronto, Italy, but the regular British team manager, Bob Halford, was unavailable and as a result Dennis Cousins stepped in to take charge.
 It was not a popular choice amongst the skaters.
 Halford had been an international skater himself and had been looking after the national team as a manger now for a number of years.
 Under his leadership Britain had enjoyed a multitude of international successes at both World and European level.
 Cousins, it was felt, had not much to offer and tensions ran high as he continually tried to stamp his authority and keep the team on a "tight leash".
 The British team consisting of five men and five women, as well as a male and female reserve, was the biggest senior team sent to a major international competition either before or since.
 Despite this, Britain did not enjoy any success.
 It was the first time the British team did not bring home a medal of any colour from a European Championship.
 The closest to a medal was 4th place by John Mullane in the 500 metres time trial, although John E. Fry and Geoff Mattock would get bronze in the relay, but at a time when it was not considered a championship event.
 Kathy skated three of the four events, her own highest placing a modest 11th in the time trial.
 It was championships to forget, for everyone involved.

 1975 saw the scheduling of the first World Championships since 1969.
 There were two in fact.
 The first was again an all male affair in Argentina on the track, but the second was a road championships at Sesto San Giovanni, Italy.
 Kathy was again unavailable for selection now pregnant with her third child, Dean.
-Once again a World Championships had eluded her.
+Once again competing in a World Championships had eluded her.

 Despite winning British Championship medals in 1976 and 1977, it would be another four years before Kathy stepped on the track again for Great Britain.

 Throughout the latter part of 1977 and early 1978 the North London coach, John (Dai) Davis, had been working with an up and coming teenager, Lyn Coles.
 Lyn had just turned 16 and had been a successful junior winning both events in the first ever Junior Girls British Championships twelve months earlier.
-Now she was senior and Davis was hell bent on making her a star and one of if not the youngest senior women's British Champion and set about putting her on a training program to do just that.
+Now she was senior and Davis was hell bent on making her a star and one of if not the youngest senior women's British Champion.
+Davis set about putting her on a training program to do just that.

 On 16th July at Southampton, a big, wide and sweeping 480 metre cycle track, the National Skating Association once again held their British Championships.
 The question on everyone's lips was could Coles beat the sprint legend, Ronaldson.
 Ronaldson had won this title every year it was held since 1965 and now she faced her biggest test for a number of years.
 Coles was 16, Ronaldson was 39.
 The last three skaters were Coles, Ronaldson and Kathy Smith in that order.
-Coles went off and posted a time of 56.60 seconds, the fastest time ever seen recorded by a British female skater domestically over this distance, and threw down the gauntlet to Ronaldson.
+Coles went off and posted a time of 56.60 seconds, the fastest time ever seen recorded by a British female skater on British soil over this distance, and firmly threw down the gauntlet to Ronaldson.
 Then Ronaldson went off and posted a time of 57.20 seconds, some six tenths slower than Coles.
 Euphoria ensued as everyone expected Coles to be crowned the new British Champion.
 Everyone except Kathy Smith that is.
 The last skater to go, Kathy came home in a time of 55.70 seconds, almost a full second faster than Coles.
 There was disbelief around the circuit, but Kathy had done it.
 She had beaten the up and coming star that was Lyn Coles into second place and sprint legend Chloe Ronaldson into third.
-It was undoubtedly the most satisfactory victory in Kathy's skating career and she could now call herself British Champion.
+It was undoubtedly the most satisfactory victory in Kathy's skating career and she could now call herself senior British Champion.

 Over the years there has been some suggestion that it had been a blustery day and just as Kathy took to the track the wind dropped and Kathy made hay whilst the sun shone.
 Personally I don't buy this.
 If it was such a windy day as some suggest then for a 500 metres event on a 480 metre circuit anybody sprinting into a headwind one way would get a huge shove in the back when facing the opposite way, negating any suggestion of an advantage, surely?
 Not only that, but the suggestion that everyone else had to endure blustery conditions but the wind subsided just for Kathy...and then for a whole minute, is possible, but somewhat implausible.
 The fact remains that Kathy Smith was always more than capable of winning the event on the day.
 She had trained for it and also had something to prove.
 Windy or not, she went out there, took on all comers, walked off the track a champion and wrote her name into the history books.